kostich/solution/README.md

 To deploy the infrastructure, consult the [infra/README.md](./infra/README.md) file.

+## VPN

+Due to the lack of time, I've implemented a simple EC2 instance that can be used for SSH TCP port-forwarding, to access the database.
+When you execute `terraform apply` in the `infra` folder, you'll see the full command that can be used to start the tunnel.
+After the tunnel is up and running, you can use whatever you like to reach the database on host `127.0.0.1` (for example DBeaver).

+To configure who has access to the database via the port-forward, change the `instance_keys` list of strings in the [terraform.tfvars](infra/terraform.tfvars) file.
+This list should only contain the **public** part of the SSH keys.

+Note: the user account used for the port-forward can't be elevated to root.

+If I had more time, I would attempt to implement a highly-available Wireguard servers (powered via an AWS Auto Scaling Group that would put EC2 instance in a different AZs and also a domain pointing to both of the instances).
+Something that's similar to a stack [described here](https://www.perdian.de/blog/2021/12/27/setting-up-a-wireguard-vpn-at-aws-using-terraform/).

 ## Monitoring

 Due to the lack of time, monitoring isn't implemented.
 But let's imagine that we use Datadog and PagerDuty.
 One possible solution to the monitoring would be to: